-Deferred Revenue represents unearned advances from the Minnesota Board of Water and Soil Resources and/or other various programs.
+Deferred Revenue represents unearned advances from the Minnesota Board of Water and Soil Resources and other grant sources for various programs.
 Revenues will be recognized when the related program expenditures are recorded.

-Total Deferred Revenue as itemized on "Deferred Revenue Breakdown" is \$10,786 for 2011
+Total Deferred Revenue as itemized on "Deferred Revenue Breakdown" is \$19,741.